MBaramia/trendteller/README.md

 - [ ] Don't include code snippets.
 Use pseudocode if needed.
 - [ ] Be consistent in what you are saying (especially in evaluation)
 - [ ] Don't repeat yourself
-- [ ] Give overviews instead of line by line detail (method or component level instead of line level)
+- [ ] Give overviews instead of line-by-line detail (method or component level instead of line level)
-- [ ] Justify claims using your data or data from study/paper
+- [ ] Justify claims using your data or data from the study/paper
 - Need an assigned tester for TDD

 # Video presentations

-- [ ] About 5 mins long.
-10 is hard limit.
+- [ ] About 5 minutes long.
+10 is the hard limit.
 - [ ] Showcase the key features of the product
 - [ ] Highlight how these features meet the customer's needs
-- [ ] Ideally it should show the software running
+- [ ] Ideally, it should show the software running
-- [ ] Core features should be discussed in reasonable depth (may need to go into the nitty girrty of algorithms)
+- [ ] Core features should be discussed in reasonable depth (may need to go into the nitty gritty of algorithms)
-- [ ] How are is sentiment analysis/prediction evaluated?
+- [ ] How is sentiment analysis/prediction evaluated?
 Why did you choose this?
 - [ ] What kind of suggestions (sentiment analysis/prediction) do you include?
 How?
 - [ ] Show off what makes your product unique
 - [ ] May want to include slides to go over key content